cmosguy/laravel-http-pushstream-broadcaster/README.md

 This is by no means the only way to go about how this should work.
 You need to understand what all the options do and there is definitely a a

 # Help
 Please help me with updating this documentation.
 If it does not make sense or if you see something stupid let me know.
-Also, if there is a way to make this extend further and make it more flexible for other's, please submit a PR to improve upon these.
+Also, if there is a way to make this extend further and make it more flexible for others, please submit a PR to improve upon these.